Luis Suárez (Uruguayan footballer): Youth

 Suárez lived his early years at the Cerro neighbourhood in Salto, where he played youth football at Sportivo Artigas.
 At age seven, he moved with his family (parents and six brothers) to Montevideo, where he played youth football at Urreta.
 When he was a child, a car ran over his foot, breaking the fifth metatarsal bone.
-In spite of the injury, he continued to play.
+In spite of the injuries, he continued to play.

 Nacional

 Suárez joined local side Nacional's youth team at age 14.
 At age 16, Suárez headbutted a referee after showing his discontent following a red card, although a sports editor claimed he "accidentally fell into the referee".
 One night, he was caught drinking and partying, prompting his coach to threaten he would never play unless he started playing football more seriously.
 In May 2005, at age 18, Suárez made his first-team debut against Atlético Junior in the Copa Libertadores.
 He scored his first goal in September 2005 and helped Nacional win the 2005–06 Uruguayan league with 10 goals in 27 matches.

 Suárez was found by a group of scouts from the Dutch club Groningen when they were in Uruguay to scout another player.
 As they watched, he won and converted a penalty and scored a "wonder goal" against Defensor.
 After watching only that match, the scouts approached Suárez and said they wanted to buy him, and after the season, Groningen paid Nacional €800,000 for him.
 Suárez was thrilled to go to Europe because his then girlfriend, and now wife, Sofía Balbi, had moved to Barcelona; they had maintained a long-distance relationship for a year and he wanted to move closer to her.